maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Adaptive theory tells us that systems will regulate themselves using cooperation and competition to pursue their goals.
 - How a learner adapts and reacts to stimuli

-Imagine the system we are trying to build and start with team structure
+We can imagine the system we are trying to build and start with team structure

 - Keep teams aligned with shared values, principles, and practices
 - Focus on quality